Why did you decide to join Mott MacDonald?

 What is a random fact about you?

 I once appeared on the opening news story on the Warsaw 6 O’clock news!
-(I was included in a news storey about plans for the new Polish national stadium and had been filmed giving a presentation about Wembley earlier that day).
+(I was included in a news story about plans for the new Polish national stadium and had been filmed giving a presentation about Wembley earlier that day).